What is a Certificate of Exempt Status (CES) number?

 - Pay the sales tax on sales of tangible personal property and taxable services on these days, and

 - Request inactivation of the seller's permit after the event by contacting the Department of Revenue.

 If the above three steps are taken, the nonprofit organization or governmental unit may still make exempt occasional sales on days not covered by the permit.
-(Note: These days and receipts are included in determining if Condition B is met.)

 If the nonprofit organization or governmental unit is required to hold a seller's permit, its sales do not qualify for the exemption.